Batang Regency: Special events

 Every "Jumat Kliwon" night (the night before a particular Friday, which coincides with the mystical fifth day of Kliwon of the Javanese calendar) people gather in the town square, creating a monthly festival with hundreds of street vendors selling goods.
 It occurs every 35 days.

-People related to Batang
+People related to Batang Regency

 Goenawan Mohamad - democracy activist, writer and also prominent national press figure, was born in Batang.